readthedocs/readthedocs.org/docs/contribute.rst

     in the past or it was decided that the proposed feature will not be implemented because it does not conform with the overall goal of Read the Docs.
-Also if you happen to know that the problem was already reported, label the ticket with **Status: duplicate**, reference the other ticket that is already addressing the problem and close the duplicate.
+Also if you happen to know that the problem was already reported, reference the other ticket that is already addressing the problem and close the duplicate.

     Examples: